-You have tasks in Gmail, Slack pings you still need to handle, a Notion database full of projects, and somewhere in Asana there’s more stuff.
+You have tasks in Gmail, Slack pings you still need to pick up, a Notion database full of projects, and somewhere in Asana there’s more stuff.
 Meanwhile, you’re trying to keep up with your calendar and wondering why productivity feels so exhausting.
 Sound familiar?

 Akiflow tries to solve this problem by bringing everything together in one interface.
 It combines your tasks, calendar, and all inputs from different apps into one timeline.
 Sounds good, but does it actually work?
 And is it worth the price?